Home » Garden » The Best Fall Foliage Plants

 Why Foliage Matters as Much as Flowers

-The interplay between foliage and flowers creates a harmonious balance, allowing each element to shine in its own right while contributing to a holistic and visually engaging composition.
+Leaves, in shades from lush green to deep purple, and shapes from bold to delicate, weave a tapestry of patterns that enhance the garden’s aesthetic.
+The interplay of foliage and flowers creates a harmonious balance, allowing each element to shine while contributing to a visually engaging composition.

 small cottage garden in fall with orange chrysanthemums